jgcrunden/nvim-settings/README.md

 ```
 (don't forget the preceding semicolon)

 After PackerSync has completed, close the Packer window with `q`.
 Quit Neovim with `:q` and reopen.
-This time it should be clear of errorss, and all plugins should be installed and running successfully.
+This time it should be clear of errors, and all plugins should be installed and running successfully.
 Prompts in the bottom left should indicate that nvim-treesitter is downloading parsers for some languages.

 ## Installing LSPs
 LSPs (Language Servers) can be installed with the following steps.